Hep151/Protostar-Writeups/Stack/Stack4/Writeup.md

 print(exploit)
 ```
-If we have done our maths correctly the program should fault at 0x42424242, hex code for 'B'
+If we have done our maths correctly the program should fault at 0x42424242, hex code for 'B'.
 ```
 Program recieved signal SIGSEGV, Segmentation fault.
 0x42424242 in ?? ()